-At the start of our Zoom, Nadja will quickly recap on who’s who at the Museum, the Trust, Stern’s will and the role of the University of Cape Town (UCT).
-She’ll then cover what changes are afoot.
+At the start of our Zoom, Nadja briefly recapped on who’s who at the Museum, the Trust, Stern’s will and the role of the University of Cape Town (UCT).
+She then covered what changes are afoot.
 These range from small but important details, such as the languages for the signage and captions, to new exhibitions, re-curating the African collection and increasing both the number and variety of visitors.

-We are delighted that Nadja will be joined by Ayesha Price, educator and visual arts practitioner.
-She joined the Museum at the beginning of lock down and heads up education.
+We are delighted that Nadja was joined by Ayesha Price, educator and visual arts practitioner.
+She joined the Museum at the beginning of lockdown and heads up education.
 She previously worked at Iziko South African National Gallery (Senior Museum Educator), The Children’s Art Centre, Zonnebloem (Principal) and has been lecturing at UCT.
 She will share what she has been focusing on already – some still in the planning stages, such as a new website, others well underway, notably working closely with Matric art students at South Peninsula School in Diep River.

-Free but please donate towards the Museum’s education activities via Culture Connect – usual bank details (do ask) or to donate now by card (any currency) click here.
+Free to view but please to the Museum’s education activities via Culture Connect – usual bank details (do ask) or to donate now by card (any currency) click here.